The International Arbitration Review: Portugal

 In April 2012, Dan Cake (Portugal), SA filed a case against Hungary, which was decided in 2017, with the Portuguese company winning on a denial of justice as ground.
 An annulment proceeding was initiated in March 2018 by Hungary and was decided, against Hungary, in January 2019.
 A revision procedure of the award, requested by Hungary, is currently pending.

-Finally, in August 2015, a case was filed by Cavalum SGPS, SA against Spain, which is still pending.
+In August 2015, a case was filed by Cavalum SGPS, SA against Spain, which is still pending.

 This represents an unequivocal indication that the Portuguese legal community's knowledge and sophistication are growing regarding arbitration matters.